TwahirMohamed/airbnb-clone-project/README.md

 Gain insights into setting up automated development pipelines, boosting efficiency and minimizing errors during the deployment phase.

 This structured approach ensures learners not only build technical skills but also adopt a mindset geared toward problem-solving, scalability, and industry-grade project execution.

+# 🧑‍💻 Team Roles
+Below are the key roles involved in this project, inspired by standard software team structures and resources like the ITRexGroup blog:

+## 🔧 Backend Developer
+Responsible for implementing the server-side logic, APIs, and core application functionality.
+Ensures secure, scalable, and efficient data processing and integration with databases and front-end systems.

+## 🗄️ Database Administrator (DBA)
+Manages the design, implementation, security, and performance tuning of the database systems.
+Ensures data integrity, availability, and optimal queries for application use.

+## 🎨 Frontend Developer
+Builds the client-side of the application, focusing on responsive design, user experience (UX), and integrating API responses into the interface using frameworks like React or Vue.

+## 🧪 QA Engineer (Tester)
+Creates and executes test cases to validate functionality, performance, and reliability.
+Ensures bugs are caught early and quality standards are maintained through automated and manual testing.

+## 📈 Project Manager
+Coordinates the overall project timeline, task assignments, and communication among team members.
+Tracks progress, mitigates risks, and ensures timely delivery of milestones.

+## 🔐 DevOps Engineer
+Automates deployment pipelines, monitors infrastructure, and ensures the availability and scalability of the system.
+Also manages CI/CD workflows and cloud configurations.

+## 🧠 UX/UI Designer
+Designs wireframes, user flows, and high-fidelity visuals to enhance usability and accessibility of the application, working closely with both users and developers.